Student Health Insurance

 Frequently Asked Questions

 Health insurance is required for all students, but you do not have to purchase the plan available through Academic Health Plans.
-You may instead waive the plan with proof of adequate coverage elsewhere.
+You may instead submit a request to waive the plan with proof of adequate coverage elsewhere.

 Yes, there are options to add coverage for your spouse or any dependents.

 You can visit the AHP enrollment page at https://ttuhsc.myahpcare.com/enrollment to purchase a plan for yourself, your spouse, and any dependents.

 If you have lost health coverage after an enrollment period has closed, you are eligible to file a "Qualifying Event" application for coverage.
 You will need to provide a letter from your previous health insurance provider stating the specific date when your coverage ended.
 Make sure to enroll within 30 days of the qualifying event.

 Other qualifying events include, but are not limited to:

 - Turning 26 and no longer on parent's insurance

 - Birth or adoption of a child

 - Loss of a spouse, whether by death, divorce, annulment or legal separation.